pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 Ideally, you have written good tests already for your custom rules - see [Testing your rules](pmd_userdocs_extending_testing.html).
 This helps to identify problems early on.

+#### XPath rules
-If you have **XPath based** rules, the first step will be to migrate to XPath 2.0, which is available in PMD 6 already.
+If you have **XPath based** rules, the first step will be to migrate to XPath 2.0 and then to XPath 3.1.
-With PMD 7, XPath 1.0 won't be supported anymore and the default XPath version is actually 3.1.
-But the difference from XPath 2.0 and XPath 3.1 is not big.
+XPath 2.0 is available in PMD 6 already and can be used right away.
+PMD 7 will use by default XPath 3.1 and won't support XPath 1.0 anymore.
+The difference between XPath 2.0 and XPath 3.1 is not big, so your XPath 2.0 can be expected to work in PMD 7 without any further changes.
 So the migration path is to simply migrate to XPath 2.0.

 After you have migrated your XPath rules to XPath 2.0, remove the "version" property, since that will be removed with PMD 7.
 PMD 7 by default uses XPath 3.1.
 See below [XPath](#xpath-migrating-from-10-to-20) for details.

+#### Java rules
 If you have **Java based rules**, and you are using rulechain, this works a bit different now.
-The RuleChain API has changed, see [\[core] Simplify the rulechain #2490](https://github.com/pmd/pmd/pull/2490) for the full details.
+The RuleChain API has changed, see [[core] Simplify the rulechain (#2490)](https://github.com/pmd/pmd/pull/2490) for the full details.
 But in short, you don't call `addRuleChainVisit(...)` in the rule's constructor anymore.
 Instead, you override the method {% jdoc core::lang.rule.AbstractRule#buildTargetSelector %}: